figtracer/reth-mdbx-profiler/INTERNALS.md

 ### ring buffer drops

 under extreme load, the ring buffer may fill before userspace can drain it. the `STAT_EVENTS_DROPPED` counter tracks this.

+### correlation coverage

+not all page faults can be correlated:
+- kernel prefetch/readahead
+- faults during cursor open/close
+- faults in non-cursor code paths

+expect 50-70% correlation rate in typical workloads.

 ## building the bpf program